anagdinizg/anagdinizg/README.md

 * **Methodologies:** ⚡ Agile |  Scrum

 **I love:**
-* ☕ Coffee and pizza
-*  Learning new things
-*  Gaming and chilling with series
+* Coffee, pizza, learning new things, gaming and chilling with series

 **Let's build the future together!**